 As I looked over the next selection in my Houghton Mifflin Teacher’s Manual, I saw the upcoming comprehension skill was “cause and effect.”

-For my gifted 6th graders, simply teaching a direct instruction lesson about identifying causes and effects is a recipe for boredom and, as a result, behavior problems.
+For my students, yet another direct instruction lesson about identifying causes and effects is a recipe for disaster.
+They’ve been doing this for years.
+So let’s make it interesting!

-I ended up deciding to explore the big idea that “causes can lead to unexpected effects.”
-While this still conforms to by district-mandated base program, it also meets the higher intellectual rigor I want for my students.
+Building on my students’ foundation with depth and complexity, I introduced the 🏛️ big idea “Causes lead to unexpected effects.”
+I’ll ask students to prove or disprove this statement.
+This still conforms to by district-mandated base program, so it’ll keep admin off my back, but it also meets a higher level of thinking I want for my students.

 Hooking Students With A Classic